Atrix256/SampleZoo/src/samples/_1d/irrational_numbers/irrational_numbers.md

 ### Quick Tangent - Fast and Cheap Shuffles

-If you ever find yourself in the need of a fast and cheap shuffle, an offshoot of this technique might be for you.
+If you ever find yourself in the need of a fast and cheap shuffle, a variation of this technique might be for you.

 How it works is if the number of items you need to shuffle is N, you take any coprime number to that M as your "shuffle seed".
 Choosing different values of M will result in different shuffles.